Zigong: Notable people

 Since the first century, thousands of pre-eminent people have been calling Zigong home.
-Among them the most famous individuals are Wu Yuzhang, Gao Min, Liu Guangdi, Jiang Zhujun.
+Among them the most famous individuals are Wu Yuzhang, Gao Min, Liu Guangdi, and Jiang Zhujun.
 Li Zongwu (1879–1943), founder of Thick Black Theory, was also from Ziliujing.

 Indeed, in 1993, Zigong officials began to seize more than 2,500 acres of farm land, on which 30,000 farmers had lived for generations.
 The farmers were offered small living stipends and what they considered inadequate compensation, so they refuse to relocate and organised sit-ins.
 Police came to the villages many times to "clean out" villagers.
 Between 1995 and 2005, Mr. Liu Zhengyou, who had been designated by the farmers as their leader, petitioned the government for investigation and review.
 On April 20, 2005, villagers tried to hand in a petition to the Mayor of Zigong, but were stopped by the police.
 During the altercation with the police, several villagers were badly injured, including Mr. Liu.
 Mr. Liu and several others were then briefly detained for "disorderly conduct" and "obstruction of traffic".

 The 2010 Peace Nobel Prize winner Liu Xiaobo wrote that when Liu Zhengyou was kidnapped on April 16, 2006, at Beijing Airport to fly to Geneva to attend the UN human rights conference, it was a trial for the new UN Human Rights Council to see if it's capable of responding to this evident human rights abuse and tell the world whether the reformed UN human rights organization can live up to its expectation or not.

 Ziliugong (once known as Silver City) is the ancestral home of the Beijing born novelist Li Rui.
 One of Li Rui's best known works, titled Silver City (旧址, not to be confused with 银城故事), recounts the history of the Li family clan that held large stakes in the salt industry of what is modern day Zigong.